15+ Intense Yandere Boy Anime Characters (Male Yandere List)

 Naoe — Mirage of Blaze

-yandere anime boy - Naoe - Mirage of Blaze
+Naoe Mirage of Blaze yandere male character

 BL stories can be a goldmine for obsessive devotion, and Naoe is a good example.
 On the surface he can appear “normal,” but his fixation grows extreme, especially when it comes to Ougi’s past self.